congwei1230/MoChaBench/README.md

 - **`benchmark.csv`** contains metadata for each sample, with columns:
   `idx_in_category`, `category`, `context_id`, `prompt`
+- `speeches` files are generated from `audios` files by using [Demucs_mdx_extra](https://github.com/facebookresearch/demucs).
+For fair comparison, this should also be used as the input to your own model.
 - We also provie `first-frames-from-mocha-generation` to facilitate fair comparison for (image + text + audio → video) models

 ## How to Use